How to Answer Security Questions the Right Way

 Once a phisher has your answer, they can use it to reset your password and take over your account.
 This is especially dangerous because, unlike a password, you can't easily change the name of your first pet or the city you were born in.
 This makes the stolen information permanently useful to an attacker.
 Effective phishing attacks are successful because they exploit human trust, turning a simple security measure into a significant liability.

-Data Breaches Can Expose Your Answers
+How Data Breaches Expose Your Answers

 Hardly a week goes by without news of another major data breach.
 When a company’s servers are compromised, the user data that gets stolen often includes not just usernames and passwords but also the answers to security questions.
 If you use the same question and answer across different services, a breach at one company can give criminals the key to your accounts elsewhere.
 For example, an answer you used on an old social media site could be used to access your professional cloud storage account.